streamshub/flink-sql-examples/docs/anomaly-detection/index.md

 );
 ```

 [The `ORDER BY` clause is required](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/sql/queries/match_recognize/#order-of-events), it allows us to search for patterns based on [different notions of time](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/concepts/time_attributes/).

+- We pass it the `purchase_time` field from our `SalesRecordTable`, which contains [copies of the timestamp embedded in our source Kafka `ConsumerRecord`s, as the event time](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/connectors/datastream/kafka/#event-time-and-watermarks).

-With streaming, this ensures the output of the query will be correct, even if some sales arrive late.
+- With streaming, this ensures the output of the query will be correct, even if some sales arrive late.

+The `DEFINE` and `MEASURES` clauses are similar to the `WHERE` and `SELECT` SQL clauses respectively.

-We `DEFINE` a single `SALE` ["pattern variable"](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/sql/queries/match_recognize/#defining-a-pattern) for our condition, then include it in our pattern.
-We then output both the quantity and timestamp of the unusual sale.
+- We `DEFINE` a single `SALE` ["pattern variable"](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/sql/queries/match_recognize/#defining-a-pattern) with our condition, then include it in our pattern.
+  - > Note: The value of `SALE` is the row/sale which matches our `DEFINE`d condition.

+- In `MEASURES`, we use the value of `SALE` to output both the quantity and timestamp of the "unusual" sale.

 ### Pattern navigation